apache/kafka/committer-tools/README.md

 ### 1. Set up the environment variable for GitHub Token

 You need to set up a valid GitHub token to access the repository.
-After you generate it, this can be done by setting the GITHUB_TOKEN environment variable.
+After you generate it (or authenticate via GitHub CLI), this can be done by setting the GITHUB_TOKEN environment variable.

 ```bash
 # For Linux/macOS